ppmdo/pytest-simplehttpserver/README.md

 # pytest-simplehttpserver

-Simple fixture to spin up an HTTP server to serve static files for testing.
+Simple fixture to spin up a simple HTTP server to serve static files for testing.

-Can be used for testing web scrapers, for example.
+Can be used for testing web scrapers, etc.

 Features
 --------